Billboards

 We are Hope We are Strength

-“We hope these billboards act as a visual reminder to travelers to be part of keeping Hwy.
-16 safe for everyone,” – Mary Teegee, CSFS Executive Director of Child and Family Services.
+“We hope these billboards act as a visual reminder to travelers to be part of keeping Highway 16 safe for everyone.
+It is time to move forward with Hope and Strength and to honour our loved ones by making Highway 16 safe again.” – Mary Teegee, CSFS Chief Administrative Officer

 Sponsorship

-To become a project sponsor, or to get involved, please email us at MMIWG@csfs.org.
+To become a project sponsor or to get involved, please email us at mmiwg@csfs.org.

 Media